ericdke/TokiCLI/README.md

 Will crawl the Applications folder and try to resolve app names from bundle identifiers.

-Toki will display apps names in results if apps have been scanned.
+*Toki can display apps names in results only if apps have been scanned.*

-### Auth

-In order to be able to access your ADN channel (optional), TokiCLI has to obtain a "token" (secret code) from App.net.

-Just do `toki auth` and follow the steps, this is fast and easy.

-### Global option: JSON
+### Option: JSON

 Export the Toki results as a JSON file with the `--json` option:

 `toki total --json`

-`toki day --json 2014-04-18`
+`toki day 2014-04-18 --json `

 `toki top -n10 -J`

-### Global option: CSV
+### Option: CSV

 Export the Toki results as a CSV file with the `--csv` option:

 `toki total --csv`

-`toki day --csv 2014-04-18`
+`toki day 2014-04-18 --csv`

 `toki top -n10 -C`

+### Delete

+Completely delete all traces of an app in the database.

+With backup:

+`toki delete it.bloop.airmail`

+Without backup:

+`toki delete it.bloop.airmail --no-backup`

 ### Restore database from App.net

 Toki.app backs up your Toki tracked apps data 'in the cloud' via an App.net channel.

-TokiCLI should be able to download this data and *rebuild the Toki database* if you lost your local install or you're simply moving toki.app to a new machine.
+TokiCLI should be able to download this data and *rebuild the Toki database* if you lost your local install or if it has been compromised.

-`toki auth`

 `toki restore`

 # API

-## Local server for the API
+## Server for the API

 `toki serve`